-If you’re exploring Miami you have to head to Little Havana and walk Calle Oche.
+If you’re exploring Miami you have to head to Little Havana and walk along Calle Oche or ‘8th street’.
 This is the Cuban quarter of the city and full of character.
 Although usually packed with tourists, it’s definitely a worthwhile visit to catch a Cuban experience and meet the locals.
 You will notice straight away that it is different to other areas of the city.
-Here is a list of things to do as you walk along Calle Oche, the main street in Little Havana:
+Here is a list of things to do as you along Calle Oche, the main street in Little Havana:

 - Get a Cuban Coffee